 Frequently Asked Questions About Dayton Texting While Driving Accidents

-Will I Have To Bring My Case to Court?
+Will I Have to Bring My Distracted Driving Case to Court?

 If we’re able to reach an out-of-court settlement with the liable insurer, then you wouldn’t have to file a lawsuit and attend court.
 Some lawsuits can be settled outside of court.
 However, some insurance companies don’t pay for losses where their client was egregiously negligent, like in the case of texting while driving.